2024 ASSG AWARDS ENTRY GUIDELINES

 11. If there are fewer than five (5) entries in any category no nominees or winners will be awarded in that category.
 Projects entered into a category that has fewer than 5 entries may be merged into a similar category, or be eligible for the following year’s awards if no merge category is available.

-15. All entries must be entered via Media Room during the entry process.
+17. All entries must be entered via Media Room during the entry process.
 Links for this are provided in the entry submission form.
 Media room requires an Aspera download.
+For entries that have security restrictions, please put into your submission contact details for the streamer for them to provide unique ID codes that our judges can access.
+Please contact the awards sub-committee for more details regarding.

 Category Guidelines